owlbarn/tutorial/book/case-nst/README.md

 ### Running NST

-This application provides a simple interfaces to use.
+To make the code above more suitable to use, this NST application provides a simple interfaces to use.
 Here is an example showing how to use it with two lines of code:

 ```
 #zoo "6f28d54e69d1a19c1819f52c5b16c1a1"